 The compensation of our directors who are not employees is periodically reviewed by our compensation committee.
 In March 2015, our compensation committee conducted a review of director compensation with its compensation consultant using a benchmarking process similar to that conducted for our executive officers.
 As a consequence of that review, our compensation committee determined that the cash compensation for directors in leadership roles, such as our non-executive chairman and our committee chairman, were among the lowest of our compensation peer group and recommended modest increases to the retainers paid to our non-executive chairman and our committee chairmen to our board of directors.
 Our compensation committee did not recommend any other changes in the annual retainer or annual equity award for directors.
-The recommendations of our compensation committee were approved by our board of directors effective for 2015.
+The recommendations of our compensation committee were approved by our board of directors and effective for fiscal 2015.

-Effective for 2015, our directors who are not employees are paid the following cash compensation for serving on our board of directors:
+Our directors who are not employees are paid the following cash compensation for serving on our board of directors:

-- An annual retainer of \$50,000. - An additional annual retainer for the non-executive chairman of the board of \$60,000 (increased from \$50,000 in 2014). - An additional annual retainer for chairmen of the following committees: audit committee \$10,000 (increased from \$8,000 in 2014); compensation committee \$7,500 (increased from \$4,000 in 2014); nominating and corporate governance committee \$5,000 (increased from \$2,500 in 2014); risk oversight committee \$5,000. - · Reimbursement of out-of-pocket expenses incurred in attending or participating in meetings of our board of directors or its committees.
+- An annual retainer of \$50,000. - An additional annual retainer for the non-executive chairman of the board of \$60,000. - An additional annual retainer for chairmen of the following committees: audit committee \$10,000; compensation committee \$7,500; nominating and corporate governance committee \$5,000; risk oversight committee \$5,000. - · Reimbursement of out-of-pocket expenses incurred in attending or participating in meetings of our board of directors or its committees.

 We do not provide any meeting fees to our directors for their board service.
 All retainers are paid in equal monthly installments.
+We do not pay any director compensation to our directors who are also employees, such as Mr. Painter who is also our chief executive officer.

 Each of our non-employee directors also receives an annual award of 5,000 RSUs, deliverable in shares of common stock upon vesting.
 In general, the RSUs vest in installments of 1,250 shares each on the last day of each of our fiscal quarters during the fiscal year.
-In the case of Senator Brown, the second installment will vest on the opening of business on the date of the annual meeting.

-Each of our non-employee directors also receives an award of 10,000 RSUs that vests only if a change in control of our company occurs prior to the expiration of the award.
-The awards granted prior to 2015 provided that the RSU award vested only if the change in control occurred prior to the last day of the first quarter of 2015 and expired on that date without vesting.
+Each of our non-employee directors also receives an award of 10,000 cash-settled RSUs that vests only if a change in control of our company occurs during a specified five-year period.
 In March 2015, our non-employee directors were each awarded 10,000 cash-settled RSUs which will vest only if a change in control of our company occurs during the five-year period beginning on the first day of our second fiscal quarter of 2015 through the last day of our first fiscal quarter of 2020.
 The 2015 RSU award may only be settled in cash, based on the stock price of our common stock on the date of the completion of a change-in-control of our company, if any, and expires on the last day of our first fiscal quarter of 2020.